by Renee Damoiselle

 Women are still being demonized the world over.
 In fact, it seems to be getting worse.

-From the Free the Nipple movement to the Burkini controversy, women are constantly being told exactly how to be.
+From the Free the Nipple movement to the Burkini controversy, #metoo to abortion bans, women are constantly being told exactly how to be.

 Frat boys are still receiving slaps on the wrist for violating a woman’s body and politicians are still vying for control over our sexual freedom.

 The safe passage of women through life is conditioned upon their behaving and appearing a certain way.

 We are all TOO something; too thin, too fat, too pretty, too ugly, too fashionable, too disinterested in fashion, too smart, too dumb.

 Who among us can strike that perfect balance of meeting that razor’s edge of societal acceptance?

 None of us!
 It’s a fabrication.
 It’s fake!

 And women are evolving into their own personal realness.
 This is why it seems that the patriarchy’s oppression of women is waxing rather than waning, as it should be.

 It is because we are growing stronger, and they are becoming more and more frightened.